Taiwan's COVID-19 cases fall to month-and-a-half low

-TAIPEI, June 28 (Reuters) - Taiwan reported on Monday its lowest daily rise in domestic COVID-19 infections in 1-1/2 months, as the island's outbreak stabilises, although the government remains wary about a cluster of the highly contagious Delta variant.
+TAIPEI (Reuters) -Taiwan reported on Monday its lowest daily rise in domestic COVID-19 infections in 1-1/2 months, as the island’s outbreak stabilises, although the government remains wary about a cluster of the highly contagious Delta variant.

 Taiwan has been battling a rare spike in community transmissions after months of relative safety, with curbs imposed last month on gatherings to limit its spread.